-In temperate regions, winter rye (Secale cereal L.) is consistently among the top biomass producers for winter CCs (Kaspar and Baker 2015, Appelgate 2017)(Ruis et al. 2019) but with averages still well under 2 Mg ha-1.
-Our modelling results demonstrate achieving 5 Mg ha-1 of rye CC biomass regularly under typical mid-western US production scenarios and climates would be challenging (Fig. 4).
-Even with optimistic CC planting dates of September 15, achieving 5 Mg ha-1 of CC biomass in the upper mid-west would require a mid-May or later termination date, which is well after typical cash crop planting dates.
+In temperate regions, winter rye (Secale cereal L.) is consistently among the top biomass producers for winter CCs (Kaspar and Baker 2015, Appelgate 2017)(Ruis et al. 2019), but with averages still well under 2 Mg ha-1.
+Our simulation results using the SALUS model indicate that achieving 5 Mg ha-1 of rye CC biomass regularly under typical US Corn Belt production scenarios and climates would be challenging (Fig. 4).
+Even with optimistic CC planting dates (Sep-15), achieving 5 Mg ha-1 of CC biomass would require a mid-May or later termination date most of the years (80%) in half of the states, which is well after typical cash crop planting dates.
+A more realistic CC planting date (Oct-7) provides an even less promising picture, with only a few counties in Kansas and Missouri having weed-control termination dates before mid-May (Fig. 4b).